Melbourne, Australia

 together in victory

-Essendon players return to the changing rooms after their victory against Collingwood.
+Essendon players return to the dressing room after their win against Collingwood.

 Foward